To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Related Works

-Recent work on small language models (SLMs) has emphasized that strong performance under tight parameter budgets depends heavily on architecture, data quality, and training duration.
-TinyLlama showed that a 1.1B model trained on $\sim$1T tokens can substantially outperform earlier open models of similar size \citep{Zhang2024TinyLlama:Model}.
-SmolLM2 showed that a 1.7B model overtrained on a careful mixture of web, math, code, and instruction data can outperform several recent baselines \citep{Allal2025SmolLM2:Model}.
-On the extremely small data scale, the BabyLM challenge \citep{warstadt2023findings,hu2024findings} investigates SLM training using fixed budgets of 10M and 100M tokens.
-This has led to studies about models' inductive biases \citep{kallini2024mission} and systematic asymmetries \citep{hu2025production}, among others.
+Recent work on small language models (SLMs) emphasizes that performance under tight parameter budgets depends heavily on architecture, data quality, and training duration.
+TinyLlama and SmolLM2 show that prolonged pretraining and careful data curation can make ${\sim}$1B-parameter models competitive with larger open baselines \citep{Zhang2024TinyLlama:Model,Allal2025SmolLM2:Model}.
+At smaller data budgets, BabyLM studies learning from only 10M--100M tokens \citep{warstadt2023findings,hu2024findings}, motivating analyses of inductive biases and linguistic asymmetries \citep{kallini2024mission,hu2025production,feng2026babyscaleinvestigatingmodels,zeng2026bringingbilingualbabylminvestigating}.